samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 >
 > Sometimes the hardest thing about running a game is finding a time when everyone can play.
 Some groups play for a few hours every week, while others set aside a whole day once a month.
 Create a schedule that works best for your group.
 >
-> For new groups, it often helps to schedule a single-session game (often called a “one-shot”) as a way for people to try it out.
+> For new groups, it often helps to schedule a single-session game (often called a "one-shot") as a way for people to try it out.
 If everyone has a great time at that one session, it can be easier to get them to make a long-term commitment.
 >
 > Scheduling conflicts are sometimes inescapable.
-The “[Group Size](/sources/dnd/dmg-2024/running-the-game#GroupSize)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers some advice on what to do when a player has to miss a session.
+The "[Group Size](/sources/dnd/dmg-2024/running-the-game#GroupSize)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers some advice on what to do when a player has to miss a session.

 ### Dice